Just-Do-Stuff/rhcsa-practice-lab/05-configure-local-storage/task2/instructions.md

-# Task 2 — Add New Storage Non‑Destructively
+Task 2 — Create and Persist Swap

-## Instructions
+### Instructions

-1. Create a second 500M partition.
+1. Create a Logical Volume named `lv_swap` with a size of 512M.
-2. Create PV.
-3. Extend VG.
-4. Create a new LV.
+2. Format it as swap.
+3. Enable swap immediately.
+4. Configure swap to persist across reboots.
+5. Verify swap is active.